chriscklin/chriscklin.github.io/_posts/2023-08-11-movie-recommender.markdown

 ---

 [Git Repo](https://github.com/chriscklin/movie_recommender)<br>
 This is my first Node project.
 It is a movie recommender API currently consisting of 3 endpoints.
+The recommendations are based on IMDB's top 250 ranked movies and will suggest a movie from the top 250 based on a given movie title.

 ### POST /api/upload